 - And if the interview is conducted remotely, be sure your web cam puts you in good light in terms of the position.
 It should be front and centre and not too far away from you.

-Improve Your Verbal Communication
+Strengthen Your Verbal Communication Skills